georgi/blog/posts/2008/9/commenting-system-with-lightweight-json-store.md

 With a few lines you can hook up a simple commenting system for static pages powered by *AJAX* and *PHP*.
 Note, that rendering of comments is not discussed here and happens on *Javascript* side.

-I will write about my *Javascript template engine* later in a seperate post.
+Read about my [Javascript template engine][6] which is used to render the comments.

 [1]: shinmun-a-small-and-beautiful-blog-engine.html